Medically reviewed by Drugs.com. Last updated on Sep 19, 2023.

 - Decrease in hair growth on the face and body

 - Loss of bone mass (osteoporosis)

-Hypogonadism can also cause mental and emotional changes.
-As testosterone decreases, some men may experience symptoms similar to those of menopause in women.
-These may include:
+Severe hypogonadism can also cause mental and emotional changes.
+As testosterone decreases, some men have symptoms similar to those of menopause in women.
+These can include:

 - Difficulty concentrating

 - Hot flashes

 See your health care provider if you have symptoms of male hypogonadism.
 Finding the cause of hypogonadism is an important first step to getting appropriate treatment.

 The male reproductive system makes, stores and moves sperm.
 Testicles produce sperm.
 Fluid from the seminal vesicles and prostate gland combine with sperm to make semen.
 The penis ejaculates semen during sexual intercourse.